Michael Medwin

-Michael Hugh Medwin, OBE (18 July 1923 – 26 February 2020) was an English actor and film producer.
+Michael Hugh Medwin (18 July 1923 – 26 February 2020) was an English actor and film producer.

 Life and career

 Medwin was born in London.
 He was educated at Canford School, Dorset, and the Institute Fischer, Montreux, Switzerland.
 He first appeared on stage in 1940.

 Medwin's West End theatre credits include Man and Superman, The Rivals, Love for Love, Duckers and Lovers, Alfie, St Joan of the Stockyards, and What the Butler Saw.
 At the National Theatre he played a season which included Weapons of Happiness (Ralph Makepeace), Volpone (Corvino) and The Madras House.
 He appeared in Black Ball Game at the Lyric Hammersmith.
 He also played Lloyd Dallas in one of the casts of the long-running production of Noises Off in the early 1980s.

-He is probably best known for his role as radio boss Don Satchley in the BBC television detective series Shoestring, as well as for playing Scrooge's nephew Fred in the film version of Scrooge, a musical based on Charles Dickens' A Christmas Carol, and for his role in The Army Game, a British television comedy series of the late 1950s and early 1960s.
+He is probably best known for his role as radio boss Don Satchley in the BBC television detective series Shoestring, as well as for playing Scrooge's nephew Harry in the film version of Scrooge, a musical based on Charles Dickens' A Christmas Carol, and for his role in The Army Game, a British television comedy series of the late 1950s and early 1960s.
 With Bernard Bresslaw, Leslie Fyson and Alfie Bass, he took the theme tune from The Army Game into the UK Singles Chart in 1958, where it peaked at number 5.

 As well as his role in Shoestring, he played Colin's boss Mr Langley (of the Langley Book of Horror) in the Mel Smith comedy series Colin's Sandwich.
 In 1961, Medwin played the lead named Michael in BBC Radio Light Programme comedy series about an advertising company called Something to Shout About.
 In the same year he was the lead role in all 26 episodes of the comedy series Three Live Wires.